Xin Pin Prototype Manufacturing Co., Ltd.

 1. Five-axis machining of complex 3D shapes

-For this application, two axes of rotation are used to hold the cutting tool at or near 90 degrees to the surface being machined.
+For this application by Xin Pin, two axes of rotation are used to hold the cutting tool at or near 90 degrees to the surface being machined.
 In the early days of five-axis machining, programming a machine for 3D machining was a daunting challenge.
 CAD and CAM systems are still in their infancy, and communication with each other is not smooth.
 Programmers almost always have to define the workpiece geometry in the CAM system before starting the machining process, and failures are common.

 Today, CAD and CAM systems communicate well.
 3D drawings of design engineers can be imported directly into CAD systems.
 Once imported, the programmer's task is relatively easy.
 The choice of machining methods is numerous, and the programmer can command the CAM system to go from roughing the workpiece to finishing with successively smaller cutting tools.
 The problems associated with shape violations have all but been overcome, which means that NC programs developed with today's CAM systems will almost always machine the workpiece properly.